ericjiminy/Port-Scanner/README.md

 # Port-Scanner
 Port scanning program built with Python.
-Takes in IP/domain and range of ports, outputs status (open/closed) of each port.
+Takes in IP address or domain name and a range of ports to scan.
+Outputs the status (open/closed) for each port.